sagarsandy/flutter_sqflite/README.md

         await batch.commit();
       }

-While migrating to second version, we've added
+While migrating to second version: Added

     // Second version of migration, if user doesn't have version one installed